 All examinations must be taken at the time scheduled unless special permission has been given by the Dean.
 Failure to do so will result in a grade of "F" being recorded for that examination, unless the instructor authorizes the recording of an "Incomplete."
 In the event that the student does not arrange with the instructor to be examined or otherwise receive a grade in the course for which the Incomplete has been recorded, the grade is automatically converted into an "F" at the end of one year.
-An "F" may be removed with the consent of the Academic Standards Committee and only upon the conditions imposed by the Committee.
+An "F" received in this manner may be removed with the consent of the Committee on Academic Standards and only upon the conditions imposed by the Committee.